J888/info-site-v2/README.md

 - Disqus will auto-close discussions after 30 days.
    - To disable this, go into the site config and change 30 to 0.

-## Cypress
+## Integration Tests

-A framework used for integration testing.
+Cypress is the framework used for integration testing.
 Run tests with Cypress Runner UI:

 ```sh
 $ ./node_modules/.bin/cypress open